 Scholarships are meant to be used for educational expenses which include mandatory tuition, fees, books, and other supplies.
 This means that you should be using your scholarship awards on these educational expenses.
 The other reason for doing this is that it ensures that your scholarship money is not taxable.

 However, every scholarship will be awarded in a different way.
 Some organizations will send the funds directly to your college, while other organizations will directly send you a check.
 If you receive a check, you can technically use the funds on anything, but we strongly recommend that students use it as an investment in their education.
 Plus, you may owe taxes on money spent on non-mandatory educational expenses.

 Next steps for students

 Understanding how scholarships work can help you navigate the scholarship search process more effectively!
-As a next step you can sign up to receive personalized scholarships in your email!
+As a next step you can sign up to receive personalized scholarships in your email or on our site!